ocaml/opam/doc/pages/Manual.md

 >   `[""; 1]`, so we have `1 < a` because the non-digit component of
 >   1, which is the empty string `""`, is smaller than `"a"`.
 >
-> - For non-digit components, the ordering used is that letters are
+> - For ordering non-digit components, letters are
 >   always smaller than non-letters (for example `z` < `"#"`), while
 >   non-letters are compared by ASCII order.
 >